Journal Prompts for Beltane

 How does the idea of fertility resonate with you at this point in your life?
 (It doesn't have to be literal fertility.)

-What new energy would you like to invite into your life during this season?
+What new energy would you like to give new life to during this season?

-What are three things you are grateful for right now that help you feel connected to the earth’s abundance?
+What are three things you are grateful for right now that help you feel connected to the nature's abundance?

 What ways can you celebrate your own creativity or self-expression this season?

-How does the idea of community and connection show up in your life?
+How does the idea of community and connection show up in your world?
 What are the ways you can deepen your connection with others this Beltane?

 Do you have any passions that have you been putting off or not giving space to in your life?
 What is one small step you can take to ignite them?

 Beltane celebrates unity.
-How can you foster more unity in your relationships or in your community?
+How can you foster more unity in your love life or in your friend groups?

 Reflect on a time when you experienced a powerful connection with someone or something.
 What made that connection feel so strong?